vhaghani26/python_focus_group/Session_06/session6.md

 ## Data Types in Python

 Last week, we started learning about text types and how to manipulate text types.
-This week, we will continue diving into different Python data types.
+This week, we will continue diving into more Python data types.

 ### Numeric Types (Integers, Floats, and Complexes)

 Numeric types are data types containing numbers.
-Let's make a new file called `numeric_types.py` for this section.
+Let's make a new file called `numeric_types.py` in a `session_06/` directory.
 Use your text editor to edit the file.

 #### Integers